-Plagiarism: Plagiarism is an academic offense in which a student presents (in whole or in part) the work of another person as his/her own work.
+Plagiarism: Plagiarism is an academic offense in which a student presents (in whole or in part) the work of another person as their own work.
 Academic work properly involves the examination, critical evaluation and utilization of contributions of other people.
-However, whenever a student uses the contributions of others in an academic setting, he or she must acknowledge the author of those contributions through footnotes or other acceptable referencing practices.
+However, whenever a student uses the contributions of others in an academic setting, they must acknowledge the author of those contributions through footnotes or other acceptable referencing practices.
 Failure to do so constitutes plagiarism.
-Plagiarism can occur in written work (e.g., failure to acknowledge the use of other people's words and ideas) and non-written work (e.g., failure to acknowledge the use of other people's images or creations in a work of art, or of other people's words in an oral presentation).
+Plagiarism can occur in written work (e.g., failure to acknowledge the use of other people's words and ideas) and non-written work (e.g., failure to acknowledge the use of other people's words and ideas) and non-written work (e.g., failure to acknowledge the use of other people's words in an oral presentation).